 Take a break from social media if you think it will make you feel down over the festive period.
 You don’t need the external pressure to have the kind of experiences people are pretending to have on their social media accounts.

 Blood may be thicker than water, but you can pick your friends, whereas you can’t pick your family, or can you?
 Pick the family you want to spend the festive period with, and by that, I don’t mean your blood relatives.
-Often the people we’re closest to, and who care about us the most, aren’t blood relatives, but are the friends we’ve made over the years.
-So create a family from your friends to spend the festive period with.
+Often the people we’re closest to, and who care about us the most, aren’t blood relatives but are the friends we’ve made over the years.
+Therefore, create a family from your friends to spend the festive period with.

-Furthermore, you don’t have to spend time with people that are bad for your mental health, even if they are blood related to you.
+Furthermore, you don’t have to spend time with people that are bad for your mental health, even if they are blood-related to you.
 I know I don’t.